 During the year, foreign exchange earnings were Rs.
-32.02 Crores.
+210.01 crore and

 CODE OF CONDUCT

-Pursuant to the requirements of clause 49 of Listing Agreement, the
+Pursuant to the requirements of clause 49 of the Listing Agreement and

 followed, along with proper explanation relating to material

-ii) The Directors have selected such accounting policies and applied
+ii) selected such accounting policies and applied them consistently and

-iii) The Directors have taken proper and sufficient care for the
+iii) taken proper and sufficient care for the maintenance of adequate

-iv) The Directors have prepared the annual accounts for the financial
+iv) prepared the annual accounts for the financial year ending 31st

 The statutory auditor of your Company is appointed by Comptroller &

 Auditor General of India (CAG).
-M/s Rasool Singhal & Co., Chartered
+M/s M. L Puri, Chartered Accountants,

 The review of your Company''s Annual Accounts for the financial year

-therefore, do not call for any further comment.
+therefore, does not call for any further comment.

 Your Company has appointed M/s Rohit & Associates, Vadodara; M/s R